jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 WHAT WE HAVE FOUND

 Following are  summaries of some our research.
-Links appear in the list above.

 “Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994). https://link.springer.com/article/10.1007/BF01575898